Aligning Language Model Benchmarks with Pairwise Preferences: Benchmark Alignment

 \subsection{Problem Definition}

-Let $\mathcal{F} = [f_{1}, f_{2}, ..., f_{k}]$ be a set of language models and $\mathcal{D} = (Q, s)$ be a benchmark containing test items $Q$ and a scoring function $s$.
-Similar to educational testing~\citep{hively1968universe} and psychometrics~\citep{embretson1998cognitive}, we treat each test item as a stimulus designed to elicit model responses that carry information about the underlying construct (e.g., model abilities) we wish to measure for a given task.
-The scoring function produces a scalar score $s(f_i, Q)\in\mathbb{R}$ for model $f_i$ that measures its overall performance or rating on the benchmark, where higher is better.
+Let $\mathcal{F} = \{f_{1}, f_{2}, ..., f_{K}\}$ be a set of language models and $\mathcal{D}=(Q,s)$ be a benchmark, which contains a set of textual test items $Q=\{q_1,...,q_M\}$ and a scoring function $s$.
+Drawing from educational testing~\citep{hively1968universe} and psychometrics~\citep{embretson1998cognitive}, we can treat each test item as a \textit{stimulus} designed to elicit model responses that carry information about the underlying construct (e.g., model abilities) we wish to measure for a given task.